 Images submitted with a manuscript should be minimally processed; some image processing is acceptable (and may be unavoidable), but the final image must accurately represent the original data.
 Grouping or cropping of images must be identified in the legend and indicated by clear demarcation.
 Please refer to the Office of Research Integrity guidelines on image processing in scientific publication.
 Authors should provide sufficient detail of image-gathering procedures and process manipulation in the Methods sections to enable the accuracy of image presentation to be assessed.
 Authors should retain their original data, as Editors may request them for comparison during manuscript review.Tables

 Tables should be placed in the main manuscript file at the end of the document, not within the main text.
+Please do not supply tables as images (e.g. in TIFF or JPG format).
 Be sure that each table is cited in the text.
 Tables should carry headings describing their content and should be comprehensible without reference to the text.
 Tables should not be subdivided by ruled lines.

 The dimensions of the values, e.g. mg/kg, should be given at the top of each column.
 Separate columns should be used for measures of variance (SD, SE etc.), the ± sign should not be used.
 The number of decimal places used should be standardized; for whole numbers 1.0, 2.0 etc. should be used.
 Shortened forms of the words weight (wt) height (ht) and experiment (Expt) may be used to save space in tables, but only Expt (when referring to a specified experiment, e.g. Expt 1) is acceptable in the heading.